-There will be two papers in 2023 based on the Australian Curriculum: History.
+There are two papers based on the Australian History Curriculum.

-A year 9 & 10 paper will be broadly based on the Australian Curriculum: History for Years 9 and 10.
+A year 9 & 10 paper which will be broadly based on the Australian Curriculum History for Years 9 and 10.

-A year 7 & 8 paper will be broadly based on the Australian Curriculum: History for Years 7 and 8.
+A year 7 & 8 paper which will be broadly based on the Australian Curriculum History for Years 7 and 8.

 About the questions